 - Regression Testing

-6. Deployment – Once the Testing Phase is completed and the client has passed the User Acceptance Testing (UAT) signoff, you are all set to deploy the code now on the server for the users.
-It is very critical that the server configuration is reviewed beforehand, the software to be installed are ready and the more important they are licensed.
-Never ever deploy your source code on an unlicensed software.
+Once the Testing Phase is completed and the client has passed the User Acceptance Testing (UAT) signoff, you are all set to deploy the code on the server for the users.
+It is very critical that the server configuration is reviewed beforehand, the software to be installed are ready and the more important any licenses.
+Never ever deploy your source code on an unclassified software.
 Microsoft has some very good programs like the BizSpark Program, to help startups with their Product deployment on the server.

 In other words, SDLC is extremely useful to meet the customer expectations and delivering a high quality software.
 After all, time and cost are very precious to any organization.